George Ripley (transcendentalist): Early career

-Ripley officially became a minister at Boston's Purchase Street Church on November 8, 1826, and became influential in the developing the Unitarian religion.
+Ripley was ordained as a minister at Boston's Purchase Street Church on November 8, 1826, and became influential in the developing Unitarian religion.
 These ten years of his tenure there were quiet and uneventful, until March 1836, when Ripley published a long article titled "Schleiermacher as a Theologian" in the Christian Examiner.
 In it, Ripley praised Schleiermacher's attempt to create a "religion of the heart" based on intuition and personal communion with God.
 Later that year, he published a review of British theologian James Martineau's The Rationale of Religious Enquiry in the same publication.
 In the review, Ripley charged Unitarian church elders with religious intolerance because they forced the literal acceptance of miracles as a requirement for membership in their church.
 Andrews Norton, a leading theologian of the day, responded publicly and insisted that disbelief in miracles ultimately denied the truth of Christianity.
 Norton, formerly Ripley's teacher at the Divinity School, had been labeled by many as the "hard-headed Unitarian Pope", and began his public battle with Ripley in the Boston Daily Advertiser on November 5, 1836, in an open letter charging Ripley with academic and professional incompetence.
 Ripley contended that to insist upon the reality of miracles was to demand material proof of spiritual matters, and that faith needed no such external confirmation; but Norton and the mainstream of Unitarianism found this tantamount to heresy.
 This dispute laid the groundwork for the separation of a more extreme Transcendentalism from its liberal Unitarian roots.
 The debate between Norton and Ripley, which earned allies on both sides, continued until 1840.

 Transcendental Club

-Ripley met with Ralph Waldo Emerson, Frederic Henry Hedge, and George Putnam in Cambridge, Massachusetts on September 8, 1836, to discuss the formation of a new club.
+Ripley met with Ralph Waldo Emerson, Frederic Henry Hedge, and George Putnam in Cambridge, Massachusetts, on September 8, 1836, to discuss the formation of a new club.
 Ten days later, on September 18, 1836, Ripley hosted their first official meeting at his house.
 The group at this first meeting of what would become known as the "Transcendental Club" included Amos Bronson Alcott, Orestes Brownson, James Freeman Clarke, and Convers Francis as well as Hedge, Emerson, and Ripley.
 Future members would include Henry David Thoreau, William Henry Channing, Christopher Pearse Cranch, Sylvester Judd, and Jones Very.
 Female members included Sophia Ripley, Margaret Fuller, and Elizabeth Peabody.
 The group planned its meetings for times when Hedge was visiting from Bangor, Maine, leading to the early nickname "Hedge's Club".
 The name Transcendental Club was given to the group by the public and not by its participants.
-Hedge wrote: "There was no club in the strict sense... only occasional meetings of like-minded men and women", earning the nickname "the brotherhood of the 'Like-Minded'".
+Hedge wrote: "There was no club in the strict sense ... only occasional meetings of like-minded men and women", earning the nickname "the brotherhood of the 'Like-Minded'".
 Beginning in 1839, Ripley edited Specimens of Foreign Standard Literature: fourteen volumes of translations meant to demonstrate the breadth of Transcendental thoughts.